PACH05/Python/README.md

 # Python
-Basic Python Projects with simple automation using built in python packages
+Basic Python Automation Projects using built in Python modules